stir-challenge/stir-challenge.github.io/_pages/evaluation.md

 The goals of the STIR challenge are to:

-1. Evaluate accuracy of tracking  and reconstruction algorithms.
+1. Evaluate accuracy of tracking and reconstruction algorithms. (accuracy)
-2. Motivate efficiency of algorithms for usage in clinical applications.
+2. Motivate efficiency of algorithms for usage in clinical applications. (latency)

 These will be ranked with two different means (accuracy, and latency).
 Participation in (2) is optional (but highly recommended) as it comes with an additional prize, see Prizes for more details.
 Algorithms can choose to compete in either the 2D or 3D quantification.